getfit-us/audiobook-creator-v2/README.md

    - Offers two narration modes:
      - **Single-Voice**: Uses a single voice for narration and another voice for dialogues for the entire book.
      - **Multi-Voice**: Assigns different voices to characters based on their gender scores.
-   - Saves the audiobook in the selected output format to `generated_audiobooks/audiobook.{output_format}`.
+   - Saves the audiobook in the selected output format to `generated_audiobooks/book title.{output_format}`.
    </details>

 ## Key Features